seanweaver55-BA/Spotify-Exercise-Tableau/README.md

 # Music Genre Analysis Dashboard – Tableau Project

-Welcome to my Tableau Public project where I explore patterns in musical features across genres using Spotify track data.
-This project highlights my ability to create insightful visualisations and perform feature-based comparisons, uncovering how mood, loudness, liveness, and duration relate to popularity across genres.
+This Tableau Public project explores patterns in musical features across genres using Spotify track data.
+The work highlights the ability to create insightful visualisations and perform feature-based comparisons, uncovering how mood, loudness, liveness, and duration relate to popularity across genres.

 ---

-## 📁 Dataset Overview
+## Dataset Overview
 The dataset contains detailed audio attributes for tracks available on Spotify, including:

 | Column Name       | Description |